Shifting Paradigms menu

 Topics & Sectors

-#agriculture and forestry, #circular economy, #cities and urban mining, #construction, #energy and resource efficiency, #households and smes, #industry, #transport, #waste, #water
+#agriculture and forestry, #circular economy, #climate policy, #construction, #energy and power, #households and smes, #industry, #metabolic analysis of flows and stocks, #mining and quarrying, #renewable energy and energy efficiency, #transport, #waste, #water

 #projects 2019 Gap Report: Circular economy strategies would tip balance in battle against dangerous climate change The world can maximise chances of avoiding dangerous climate change by moving... read more